sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 <img width="744" height="623" alt="55" src="https://github.com/user-attachments/assets/0031b2b6-d0b1-46ae-9e49-e902827033c6" />

-(The MAC address you specified in the filter is listed as either the source or destination address in the expanded Ethernet II subtree.)
+(The MAC address I specified in the filter is listed as either the source or destination address in the expanded Ethernet II subtree.)

 #### Double-clicked the Internet Protocol Version 4 subtree to expand it and scroll down until the Time to Live and Protocol fields appear.
 - The Protocol field in the Internet Protocol Version 4 subtree indicates which IP internal protocol is contained in the packet.